boveus/blog/content/blog/guide-to-burp-suite.md

 toc: false
 ---

-In this article I will discuss some of the features I most commonly use in the Burp Suite tool.
+In this article I will discuss some of the features I use in the Burp Suite tool.
 I will also provide a sample of some of the Ruby scripts that I have written and used in conjunction with it.

 ## What is Burp suite?